 The Lo-Res screen is, as mentioned last time, 40x48 squishy rectangular pixels, in 16 colours, two of which are identical (grey and gray?)

 To save confusion, what I’m calling a “row” from here on in is 40 contiguous bytes in memory.
 That displays as 2 sets of 40 pixels each, with each byte encoding 2 pixels on top of each other.
+There’s 24 of these rows, for 48 vertical pixels all up.
+This makes sense if you consider the 40 x 24 text screen: the memory layout is the same, but each byte is decoded into one character instead of two pixels.

 |row||address (screen 1)||address (screen 2)|